NuGet/NuGet.Client/CONTRIBUTING.md

     * You can use the dotnet CLI tool (https://github.com/dotnet/format):

       `dotnet format --check --exclude cli packages submodules`

-1. Run unit and functional tests if inside Microsoft corpnet with

-    `.\runTests.ps1`

-> In case you have build issues try cleaning the local repository using `git clean -xdf` and retry steps 3 and 4.

 ### Notable `build.ps1` switches